Aminm246/subscription-shepard/README.md

 ## Engineering Highlights

 > [!IMPORTANT]
-> **Keyless CI/CD.** Deployment authentication uses Workload Identity Federation instead of downloaded service account keys which is GCP's current recommended security practice.
-GitHub's own OIDC token is exchanged for a short-lived GCP credential at deploy time, scoped to this exact repository.
-No key file is ever stored anywhere.
+> **Keyless CI/CD.** Deployment authentication uses Workload Identity Federation instead of long-lived service account keys.
+GitHub's OIDC identity is exchanged for short-lived Google Cloud credentials at deploy time and is restricted to this exact repository.
+The authentication action may create a temporary credential configuration file on the ephemeral GitHub Actions runner, which is automatically removed when the job finishes.
+No long-lived service account key is stored in the repository or GitHub Secrets.

 **Manual-first infrastructure setup**
 Rather than scripting the initial deployment blind, the Cloud Run service, its dedicated runtime service account, and networking/scaling settings were all configured by hand through the GCP Console.
 Building a real working understanding of each setting before automating any of it.